z-mahmud22/MSGazeNet/README.md

 # Prerequisites
 Please follow the steps below to train MSGazeNet:
-1. Create a virtual environment
+1. Create a virtual environment with required libraries

     To create a virtual environment via python:
     ```